 Italian edition.
-Traduction and preface by Paolo Tortonese.
+Translation and preface by Paolo Tortonese.

 225 copies were printed, of which:

--18 on light blue Ingres Vidalon laid paper, made in Annonay, France (300 euros, special price until July 15th; then the price will be 360 euros);
+-18 on light blue Ingres Vidalon laid paper, made in Annonay, France (360 euros);

 - 3 on pure-cotton hand-made Magnani paper (sold out).
 This extremely rare paper was specifically made to restore the ancient books of the National Library in Florence, damaged by the flood of the Arno river that occurred in November 4th, 1966.
 It features a unique watermark, which represents 4 waves (which reminds the date of November 4th), transfixed by an arrow emerging from the water, thus envisioning the rebirth of the town.
 It was hand-made by Silvio Vezzani in the 15th-century "Le Carte" Papermill, in Pescia, Tuscany.

 - only copy on laid pure-cotton Sicilian paper (sold out)

 Book format: 8vo (31x28cm).
 Volume of 100 pages typeset by hand in 14-point Garamond type, hand-cut by Henri Parmentier in Paris in 1914 and cast by the Fonderie Deberny.